Regret minimization in Linear Bandits with offline data via extended D-optimal exploration: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We study the problem of regret minimization in linear bandits with access to offline data.
-We propose a phased elimination algorithm which achieves significantly lower regret when the offline data is well explored along different directions.
-We identify an \emph{effective} dimension ($\deff$) that quantitatively captures this.
-We rely on this quantity and obtain an improved regret of $O(\sqrt{\deff T \log \left(|\mathcal{A}|\right)}+d^2)$.
-This matches a minimax lower bound upto logarithmic factors.
+We propose a phased elimination algorithm \oope, based on a generalized notion of D-optimal design, which achieves significantly lower regret.
+We identify an \emph{effective} dimension ($\deff$) based on the offline Grammian eigenspectrum that quantitatively captures this.
+Consequently we obtain an improved regret of $O(\sqrt{\deff T \log \left(|\mathcal{A}|\right)}+d^2)$.
+This matches a novel minimax lower bound upto $\log(dT)$ factors and additive constants in \emph{well \& poorly} explored offline data regimes.
+The lower bound was derived using novel offline quality dependent perturbations of the hypercube.
+In settings with small $T$, $\deff$ and large number of arms, the $O(d^2)$ support term might dominate the $\tilde{O}(\sqrt{\deff T})$.
+To overcome this, we propose a Frank-Wolfe variant of \oope, called \oopefw.
+Our theoretical insights are further validated with synthetic numerical experiments.

 \textbf{Future Work.} The current work assumes a stochastic offline data generation process.
 It will be useful to relax this assumption and study the case when offline data comes from adaptive policies.
-Current lower bounds are tight only when our offline data is uniformly explored but it would be interesting to provide refined lower bounds that can be matched in the non uniformly explored offline data.
-In many practical situations this is unlikely, instead one could model the online data to come from a slightly shifted $\theta^*$ vis-a-vis the offline data, with a certain shift budget known a priori.
+In many practical situations the online data comes from a slightly shifted $\theta^*$ vis-a-vis the offline data, with a certain shift budget known a priori (see for example \citet{cheung2024leveraging}).
+It will be important to study extensions of \oo \text{ } setting with such drift.